The Best Sling Carrier 2019

 Maya Wrap has consistently been a favorite of our readers, who love its flexibility and comfort.
 Helpful instructional videos are available on their web site and a DVD is included with your purchase.
 The rings are made of ¼” anodized aluminum, the fabrics are 100% cotton hand-loomed and are only made of one layer of fabric.
 As a result, the Maya Wrap sling carrier is quite lightweight and breathable.
 It comes in four sizes with nearly 20 fabric options.

-Two versions are offered: the Lightly Padded sling (pictured below, $80) and the ComfortFit sling ($95).
+Two versions are offered: the Lightly Padded sling (pictured below, Out of stock) and the ComfortFit sling ($94.95).
 The difference?
 The padded version has padding on the shoulder while the ComfortFit has no padding.
 One advantage to the ComfortFit—the shoulder fabric can be adjusted while the padded shoulder cannot.
-Parents seem to prefer the padded shoulder, however, and the ComfortFit is actually a bit more expensive.
+Parents seem to prefer the padded shoulder, however, and the ComfortFit is actually more expensive.

 Reader feedback on the Maya Wrap sling carrier is positive, although some parents complain about the long piece of fabric that hangs from the rings when the sling is being used.
 If you want to avoid a lot of extra fabric, you can size down your wrap so the hanging fabric is shorter.
 Another complaint: it can be painful to use with older babies or for long periods of time.
 We judged these issues to be minor and recommend the Maya Wrap as our top pick for sling carriers.